 The slides have turned red/pink over time as the chemicals within the acetate are unstable; in most cases the cyan layer fades first leaving a magenta and yellow heavy image.
 This makes them useless for the library and meant that they were thrown away - However, I managed to keep a collection of them.

 My first experiment with slides was to overlay two existing images to create a new collage that merges the textures, compositions and colours.

 The idea came from playing with a handful of slides while sitting on a bus - I was shuffling through them and happened across three of my favourite overlays I ever made.

 For more overlays see posts from November 2011 - June 2012

-I am going to start a new project using photographic slides called skin slides, but before I do I wanted to give a summary of my projects so far by way of summary in the next few posts.
+I am going to start a new project using photographic slides called skin slides, but before I do I wanted to give a summary of my projects so far in the next few posts.